EMICS-2021/EMICS/index.md

 [**Gregory Zelinsky**](https://you.stonybrook.edu/zelinsky/) is a Professor of Cognitive Science at Stony Brook University.
 His  research attempts to integrate cognitive, computational, and neuroimaging techniques to better understand a broad range of visual cognitive behaviors, including visual search, object representation, working memory, and scene perception.

-[**Oleg Komogortsev**](https://userweb.cs.txstate.edu/~ok11/) is a tenured Associate Professor at Texas State University and a Visiting Scientist at Facebook Reality Labs.
+[**Oleg Komogortsev**](https://userweb.cs.txstate.edu/~ok11/) is a Professor at Texas State University.
 He conducts research in eye tracking with a focus on cyber security (biometrics), health assessment, human computer interaction, usability, and bioengineering.

 [**Bonita Sharif**](https://www.shbonita.me/) is an Assistant Professor in the Department of Computer Science and Engineering at University of Nebraska-Lincoln, Lincoln, Nebraska USA.
 Her research interests are in eye-tracking related to software engineering, emotional awareness, software traceability, and software visualization to support maintenance of large systems.